FlyingMandarine/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 The first parameter is the <i>state</i> in the store.
 Reducer returns a <i>new state</i> based on the actions type.

 Let's change the code a bit.
-It is customary to use the [switch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch) -command instead of ifs in a reducer.
+It is customary to use the [switch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch) command instead of ifs in a reducer.

 Let's also define a [default value](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters) of 0 for the parameter <i>state</i>.
-Now the reducer works even if the store -state has not been primed yet.
+Now the reducer works even if the store state has not been primed yet.

 ```js
 const counterReducer = (state = 0, action) => {